kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 Debug containers will not be killed automatically until the pod (specifically, the pod sandbox) is destroyed.
-Debug Containers will stop when their command exits, such as existing a shell.
-Unlike `kubectl exec`, Debug Containers will not receive an EOF if their connection is interrupted.
+Debug Containers will stop when their command exits, such as exiting a shell.
+Unlike `kubectl exec`, processes in Debug Containers will not receive an EOF if their connection is interrupted.

 ### Container Lifecycle Changes